Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   field name2 : type2 = expr2
   ...

 Each expression here is an initializer for that value.
 The definitions complete the initial state of the contract, at the time of creation.
+As the contract goes through transitions, the values of these fields get modified.

-As the contract goes through transition, new values for these fields are obtained from the input state (``input_state.json``) on each transition invocation.
+.. are obtained from the input state (``input_state.json``) on each transition invocation.

 Transitions
 ************

-Transition define the change in state of the contract.
-These functions are defined with the keyword ``transition`` followed by the name and parameters to the function.
+`Transitions` define the change in  the state of the contract.
+These are defined with the keyword ``transition`` followed by the name and parameters to be passed.
 The definition ends with the ``end`` keyword.

 .. code-block:: ocaml